Christmas is coming! Travelling during the holidays can be stressful but if you plan ahead then it can be the perfect time of year to travel.

-Whilst it is beautiful to visit at any time thanks to it’s tropical, year round climate, if you really want to see something special, visit in December when you will have a chance to witness 50 million red crabs migrating from the rain-forest to the coasts to mate and spawn.
+Whilst it is beautiful to visit at any time thanks to its tropical, year-round climate, if you really want to see something special, visit in December when you will have a chance to witness 50 million red crabs migrating from the rain-forest to the coasts to mate and spawn.

-The migration closes almost all roads on the Island (and there are not many to start with!) as locals and visitors give the crabs the space to what they do naturally.
+The migration closes almost all roads on the Island (and there are not many to start with!) as locals and visitors give the crabs the space to do what they do naturally.

 If you’d like more information about how to plan a visit to Christmas Island and see this incredible natural wonder for yourself, this guide has everything you need.